 Another way to lower the risk is through regular physical activity.
 Exercising increases our cells’ sensitivity to insulin, which means that when we work out, maintaining our blood glucose levels is a bit easier and requires less insulin.

 One particular study involving those with prediabetes made a crucial discovery.
 Those who did moderate exercise increased their sensitivity to insulin by 51%.
 Those who did higher-intensity exercise increased it by as much as 85%!
 But it’s important to note that this occurred strictly on workout days.

 Indeed, not just prediabetic adults, but also those who are obese or overweight, benefited from such activity, which successfully reduced blood sugar and insulin resistance.
 Such exercises were, among others, short and intense exercises, strength training, interval training, and aerobic workouts.

-More frequent workout seem to be beneficial when it comes to improving function and insulin response.
+More frequent workouts seem to be beneficial when it comes to improving function and insulin response.
 A study conducted on this subject stated that burning over 2000 calories a week through exercising was needed to achieve the benefits mentioned prior.

 In comparison, drinking water may prove beneficial, particularly improved insulin response and blood glucose control.
-At least according to this study, as well as this one.

 And yet another study which lasted 24 weeks observed overweight adults who, while following a weight-loss regime, replaced any diet sodas with water.
 The results were a decrease in their lower fasting blood glucose and insulin resistance, as well as lower insulin levels.